Openpipes-org/.github/profile/README.md

 ## What is Open Pipes?

-Open Pipes is a project that allows to build a complete open-source virtual pipe organ (VPO) workstation system.
+Open Pipes is a project that allows you to build a complete open-source virtual pipe organ (VPO) workstation system.

 ## Our mission